-To create the foam, also known as suds, that you will require for the cleaning process you have to squirt some of the dishwashing liquid or liquid soap into the bottom of the bucket.
+To create the foam, also known as suds, required for the cleaning process, you have to squirt some of the dishwashing liquid or liquid soap into the bottom of the bucket.
 Squirt generously as you want to create ample foam.

-The next step is to add warm water to the soap in the bucket but make sure that the water is not too hot.
-The reason for not using hot water is to protect the ferrule that is used to connect the clubheads to the shaft.
-Hot water will loosen the glue that keeps the ferrules in place, and this can lead to disastrous and very embarrassing situations
+The next step is to add warm water to the soap in the bucket but ensure that the water is not too hot.
+The reason for not using hot water is to protect the ferrule used to connect the club heads to the shaft.
+Hot water will loosen the glue that keeps the ferrules in place, leading to disastrous and very embarrassing situations.

 It will be beneficial to create some force from the water spraying into the bucket to create a lot of foam.

 Note that this method is targeted only at cleaning your club heads.
 The shafts and grips are cleaned separately.